MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/category-and-subcategory-table.md

 > [!NOTE]
-> Some of the categories and subcategories used in the Windows Store for Windows 8.1 and earlier, and in the Windows Phone Store, may appear differently than the categories listed above.
+> Some of the categories and subcategories used in the Store for customers on Windows 8.x and Windows Phone 8.x and earlier may appear differently than the categories listed above.